OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ## Results

 Below are links to interactive versions of the visualizations for each round of prediction.
 Moving forward from the new year, my plan is to update predictions every 7 days on Sunday evenings, but I will save out past predictions and key metrics to gauge their accuracy over time.
 As my stash of visualizations and metrics grows this section may evolve.

-The charts that will make up the meat and potatoes of this section are titled using the last day of observed data e.g. a prediction that starts on 2025-12-23 will be titled "Last Observed Date: 2025-12-22".
+The charts that will make up the meat and potatoes of this section are titled here using the last day of observed data e.g. a prediction that starts on 2025-12-23 will be titled "Last Observed Date: 2025-12-22".

 These charts have five main components.

 1. 2025-2026 observed SWE at Brighton (solid blue)
 2. Median simulated SWE (dashed purple)
-3. 10th to 90th percentiles of Simulated trajectories (teal band)
+3. 10th to 90th percentiles for simulated trajectories (teal band)
 4. The past 20 seasons of historical data (thin solid lines of various colors)
 5. A secondary chart that quantifies residuals